Key takeaways

 Day trip vs overnight on the Golden Summit

 This is the single most important decision for the whole trip.
-The math:
+The two formats compared:

 What you'll see — the 4 zones

-Mt Emei is large (154 km² protected area, 50+ km from base to summit on the pilgrim trail) and visitors who don't know the structure tend to over-allocate to the base and run out of time for the summit.
-The mountain divides cleanly into four zones, and a 2-day itinerary should hit zones 1 + 3 + 4 with zone 2 as an optional descent stop.
+Mt Emei is large (154 km² protected area, 50+ km from base to summit on the pilgrim trail) and visitors who don’t know the structure over-allocate to the base and run out of time for the summit.
+A 2-day itinerary should hit zones 1 + 3 + 4, with zone 2 as an optional descent stop.

 Sunrise on the Golden Summit